Current employer: National School of Healthcare Science; Health Education England

 My next role was Senior Research Associate with the Assessment and Qualifications Alliance (AQA) which is the largest provider of GCSEs and A levels in the UK.
 I stayed at AQA in Manchester for eight years, and was responsible for a number of research projects on the national qualifications framework.
 I left AQA in 2013 to join another new school, the National School of Healthcare Science (NSHCS), which is part of Health Education England, NHS, and based in Birmingham.
 I joined the NSHCS as the Head of Education and Assessment and, with the support of my Deputy Head and team, I am responsible for overseeing the education and assessment strategies of a number of training programmes for the healthcare science workforce in England, from school-leavers to consultant clinical scientists.

 During my time at AQA and the NSHCS I also took on several roles with the General Medical Council and General Dental Council relating to education and assessment.
 In 2016 I was awarded the title of Honorary Professor of the Institute of Clinical Sciences within the College of Medical and Dental Sciences.

 Has your career path changed since graduation?

-My work is unrelated to the programmes I completed at Plymouth University.
-However, the skills I gained at Plymouth University are at the heart of everything I have done since graduation.
+My work is unrelated to the programmes I completed at University of Plymouth.
+However, the skills I gained at University of Plymouth are at the heart of everything I have done since graduation.